outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

      instead abstracted API, so that clocks identifiers is never even known from the userspace.
 Any device bus and clock identifier is a full kernel-side information associated to `devh_t` in the device manager.

+   * **time manager**: This manager is responsible of durations and delaying, including scheduler API manipulation.

 .. figure:: ../_static/figures/managers.png